awojnowski/libPhoneNumber-iOS/README.md

 #### Step3.
 Generate Objective-C source code using MetadataGenerator
     Output - "NBPhoneNumberMetadata.plist" and "NBPhoneNumberMetadataForTesting.plist"

 #### Step4.
-Update exists "NBPhoneNumberMetadata.h .m" and "NBPhoneNumberMetadataForTesting.h .m" files
+Update exists "NBPhoneNumberMetadata.plist" and "NBPhoneNumberMetadataForTesting.plist" files

 ## Rule for porting from javascript libPhonenumber
 * **Remain** javascript libPhonenumber algorithms & codes(like comments etc) as possible for maintenance with *.js